falcosecurity/falco/brand/README.md

 At runtime, Falco will reason about these events and assert them against security rules.
 Based on the violation, and Falco's configuration an alert is triggered which can start events downstream.

+### Benefits of using Falco

+ - **Strengthen Security** Create security rules driven by a context-rich and flexible engine to define unexpected application behavior.
+ - **Reduce Risk** Immediately respond to policy violation alerts by plugging Falco into your current security response workflows and processes.
+ - **Leverage up-to-date Rules** Alert using community-sourced detections of malicious activity and CVE exploits.

 ### Writing about Falco

 #### Yes